 The Taskforce identifies people who deliberately withhold or provide false information to claim welfare payments.

 We know most people are honest and do the right thing.
-However, a small number of people give us incorrect information to get a payment.
+But there are a small number of people who give us incorrect details to get a payment.

-Using payment data, we focus on regions where we know customers are at a higher risk of receiving the wrong payment or committing fraud.
-We also talk to members of the local communities we visit about how they can help us stop welfare fraud.
+We use payment data to focus on regions where we know there’s a higher risk of customers getting the wrong payment or committing fraud.
+We also talk to people in the local communities we visit about how they can help us stop welfare fraud.

 If you think someone is committing welfare fraud, you can report them without giving us your name.
 Read more about reporting fraud.